graemerocher/micronaut-oraclecloud-workshop/lab_schemamigration/lab_schemamigration.md

 In the examples so far we have used in-memory data structures to store data.
 Let's now configure access to [Oracle Autonomous Database](https://www.oracle.com/autonomous-database/).

+> **NOTE**: If you decided at the beginning of the workshop to develop locally see the section at the end on of this lab on using the H2 in-memory database.

 First, if you are using Gradle add the following dependencies to the `build.gradle` file in the root of your project inside the `dependencies` block:

     <copy>